ionic-enterprise/tutorials/docs/portals/training/web/04-capacitor-plugin.md

 </CH.Scrollycoding>

 Return to the browser and notice that no more errors remain.
-If you inspect network traffic (optional), you will see network requests made to an analytics endpoint with a data payload containing `platform: 'web'`, confirming that the web implementation is in use.
+If you monitor network traffic (optional), you will notice network requests made to an analytics endpoint with a data payload containing `platform: 'web'`, confirming that the web implementation is in use.
 The analytics plugin determined that the Expenses web app is running on a web platform, and picked the appropriate plugin implementation to use.

 <Admonition type="info">
 Detailed information about Capacitor plugins and the Capacitor Plugin API can be found <a href="https://capacitorjs.com/docs/plugins" target="_blank">here</a>.